OpenDSA/OpenDSA/RST/en/SWDesignAndDataStructs/AdminWelcome.rst

 * Switched Lab sections on or after the first day of classes
 * Cannot access Web-CAT (or are registered for the wrong Web-CAT Lab section) during the second week of classes

 The course team understands that students may, on rare occasions, need to make adjustments to their schedule during the first couple weeks of the semester.
-If a student switches Lab sections (i.e. registers for a different Lab section than they were previously assigned to in Web-CAT) the student MUST contact instructors via this form to reportLinks to an external site. any of the Web-CAT section configuration issues listed above.
+If a student switches Lab sections (i.e. registers for a different Lab section than they were previously assigned to in Web-CAT) the student MUST contact instructors. any of the Web-CAT section configuration issues listed above.

 Note that Web-CAT changes may (in most circumstances) take days to complete, students are therefore advised to continue working towards the deadline specified for their existing lab section (unless otherwise advised).